anthobarbarich/gn19/content/practical.md

   20€ à la porte

   How to get there:
-  Bourse de Bruxelles
+  Bourse / Beurs
-  Place de la Bourse, 1000 Bruxelles
+  Place de la Bourse, 1000 Brussels

   Where to sleep:
   Qbic Hotel
-  Rue Paul Spaak 15
+  Rue Paul Spaak 15, 1000 Brussels

 ---